Stage and Screen Careers

 It’s no secret that for many artists, it takes more than just art to make ends meet.
-Many people who complete music performance or acting degrees don’t have full-time, well-paying jobs in their field.
+Many who complete music performance or acting degrees don’t have full-time, well-paying jobs in their field.
 They need to find additional sources of income.
-Often, this means juggling two separate careers, splitting time between their artistic craft and sporadic freelance work, or scrambling to find (usually low-paying) part-time jobs, like waiting tables or working retail.
+Often, this means juggling two separate careers, splitting time between their artistic craft and sporadic freelance work, or scrambling to find (usually low-paying) part-time jobs, such as waiting tables or working in retail.

 And faced with this reality, some give up entirely.
 Despite having worked with a singular focus to pursue their art for years, they end up with lives that don’t include their craft at all.
 They're often left with a feeling of failure, the betrayal of leaving behind a goal they'd been pursuing since childhood.

 If any of this sounds familiar to you -- we get you!
 Why?
 Because we're speaking from our own experience -- we too are artists who fit the above description at one point in our careers.

 But now we’ve found a better way, and we’re here to help you do the same!

 The team at Stage and Screen Careers originally came together in the early 2010s working at PatronManager - a company that provides ticketing/fundraising and marketing technology for cultural organizations.
 Gene Carr, founder of Stage and Screen Careers, was also the founder/CEO of PatronManager.
 The PatronManager software product was built within a highly specialized business-oriented database system called Salesforce.com, which you can read about more here.